Ahmedsaed/seismic-quakes-detection/README.md

 The repository is structured as follows:

 - **Development Notebooks/**: Contains all Jupyter notebook files used during the development and experimentation phases.
-- **Models/**: Stores the pre-trained model weights for the LSTM, YOLO, and bandpass filter models.
+- **Models/**: Stores the pre-trained model weights for the LSTM, YOLO.
 - **src/**: Contains the inference code that you can use to apply the models to new data.

 ## Inference Workflow